 Location and Schedule

-A limited number of Dean's Scholarships, providing 25% tuition reduction, are available to City of Chicago teachers (K-12, public and private) during the 2016-2017 academic year.
-For more information about this opportunity, please contact the Mathematics Education graduate program director Jeffrey Bergen (firstname.lastname@example.org).
+A limited number of Dean's Scholarships, consisting of 25% tuition reduction, may be available for current teachers in the City of Chicago (public or private, grades K-12).
+For more information, please contact the graduate program director Yevgenia Kashina (email@example.com).

 All DePaul alumni automatically qualify for the DePaul Double Demon Scholarship, consisting of a 25% tuition reduction on all graduate coursework.
 For more information about graduate student loans, assistantships, and scholarships, please consult the CSH Graduate Tuition and Aid website and the CSH Scholarships website.

 Graduate Information Session

 Please join us for a graduate information session featuring DePaul's Master's program in Mathematics Education.
 At the information sessions you will have the opportunity to learn about program content, admission requirements, and meet with program faculty.
 For schedule information, go to www.depaul.edu/mamedevents.